 Surgery for anal cancer

-Surgery is no longer the standard option for most people with anal cancer.
+Surgery is not usually the first option for most people with anal cancer.
 In people who do need surgery, the kind of operation depends on the type and place of the tumor.

 A local resection may be done if the cancer has not spread to nearby tissues or lymph nodes.
 In this operation, only the tumor and a small area of tissue around the tumor are removed.
 In most cases the muscle that opens and closes the anus (called the sphincter muscle) is saved.
 If so, you will be able to have bowel movements as usual afterwards.